Synchronous Drive Mobility

 highly maneuverable, and can move in any X and Y directions.

-The synchronous mobility type operates using 2 DoF in the X-Y directions in a 3D work space; thus, they are
+The synchronous mobility type operates using two DoF in the X-Y directions in a 3D work space; hence, they are

 Using synchronous mobility lets a Robot run simpler program code for most movements.

 But the problems occur when a collision or wheel slippage builds up,